-— We’ve all heard of the RABIES virus.
-It is almost 100% fatal in anyone who contracts it – dog, person, cat, fox, coyote, or rodent.
+We’ve all heard of the RABIES virus.
+It is almost always fatal in any animal who contracts it – whether dog, human, cat, fox, coyote, or rodent.
 Rabies has lost much of its power to create fear in the developed world because we can effectively prevent transmission to our pets and ourselves.
 RABIES vaccination is governed by state law.
-If you don’t bring your records demonstrating your vaccination is up-to-date, we may have to re-vaccinate your pet.
+If you don’t bring your records demonstrating your vaccination is up-to-date, we may have to revaccinate your pet.
 The Rabies Vaccine must be given once a year and is a MANDATORY vaccine for all pets.

-— FeLV stands for the Feline Leukemia Virus.
+FeLV stands for the Feline Leukemia Virus.
 As terrifying as this disease sounds (and it is fatal), there is hope.
 Kittens and young cats primarily get the disease from their mother, grooming, or fighting – primarily among cats who go outdoors or multi-cat households.
 Vaccination against the disease can prevent transmission and the disease has reduced in frequency due to vaccination and identification efforts over the past years.
-Kittens will receive 2 vaccinations against FeLV and then a booster at one year of age if they do not go outside.
-Adult cats who do go outside, will receive annual vaccination against this terrible illness.
+Kittens will receive 2 vaccinations against FeLV, and then a booster at one year of age if they do not go outside.
+Adult cats who do go outside will need to receive annual vaccination against this terrible illness.

-Unfortunately there are still many diseases that don’t have vaccines that can prevent them.
-Please have your cats evaluated by your veterinarian every year for the best health care possible.
+Unfortunately, there are still many diseases which don’t have vaccines that can prevent them.
+Please have your cats evaluated by your veterinarian every year for the best healthcare possible.